starling021/Phishing-API/README.md

 	`<INPUT NAME="slackemoji" VALUE=":fishing_pole_and_fish:" TYPE="hidden">`

 5) Sit back and wait for the Slack bot to notify you.
-When you want to see the credentials visit https://YOUR-API-HERE/results using your basic auth credentials or click the link in the Slack notification.
+When you want to see the credentials visit https://YOUR-API-HERE/results using your basic auth credentials or click the link in the Slack notification.<br><br>

 <p align="center">
 <img src="https://i.imgur.com/L8yYRMQ.png" width="70%"><br />